 QUINTET (first violin, second violin, trumpet, viola & cello or violin, trumpet, viola, cello & organ)

 A larger ensemble will add harmonies and musical colors to the day.
 Consider the excitement that the trumpet conveys!
 Julie's husband Jim Paradies has been recognized for over 20 years as one of the Hudson Valley's finest trumpet players.
 Add the cello for warm, deep tones.
 Julie's colleague Jay Shulman is an accomplished cellist and the son of composer Alan Shulman.
 The viola fills in the rich middle tones, played expertly by Ryan Hall.
 The quartet is a sophisticated ensemble which will impress your guests with the music of a full orchestra.

 Julie is devoted to her music.
 Besides weddings, she plays regularly with several orchestras, including the Northern Dutchess Symphony Orchestra, the Mid-Hudson Orchestra, and the Woodstock Chamber Orchestra.
 Julie also teaches violin lessons to all ages, 4 and up.

 With her wide variety of repertoire and experience, Julie will help you choose your perfect wedding music.
-For your Processional, you could choose the traditional Canon in D, or ask Julie to perform something unique, such as Leonard Cohen's Hallelujah.
+For your Processional, you could choose the traditional Canon in D, or something contemporary such as Leonard Cohen's Hallelujah.
 During the Lighting of a Unity Candle, consider a love song such as A Thousand Years.
 And for your Recessional, Julie can play the traditional Wedding March or something completely different such as "Viva La Vida" to rock you into your reception!

 Jim Paradies (Trumpet),